 Where is the Samarra archaeological site located?

-Samarra belonged to the Ottoman Empire in the province of Baghdad (Vilâyet Baghdad) until 1917.
+Samarra was under Ottoman control until 1917 and belonged to the province of Baghdad (Vilâyet Baghdad).
 It is located on the river Tigris, and is 125 km north of today's Iraqi capital Baghdad.

 Why was Samarra such an important place?